Skip to main content

 Versions of the NCC

-The NCC has a statutory requirement for compliance, and you should always review and check that your work complies with the applicable sections of the code.
+The NCC has a statutory requirement for compliance.
+You should always review and check that your work meets with the applicable sections of the code.

-If you’re not working with the right version of the NCC, you’re in breach of their statutory and contractual obligations, so make sure you’re across the recent changes.
+If you’re not working with the right version of the NCC, you’re in breach of their statutory and contractual obligations.
+Make sure you’re across the recent changes.

 NCC 2022 INFORMATION